kallol890/Repo/readme.md

-1. What is version Control System ans:- A version control system is a software that tracks changes to a file or set of files over time so that you can recall specific versions later.
+1.What is version Control System ans:- A version control system is a software that tracks changes to a file or set of files over time so that you can recall specific versions later.
 It also allows you t o work together with other programmers.
 The version control system is a collection of software tools that help a team to manage changes in a source code.
 It uses a special kind of database to keep track of eve